AstroCB/SATQOTD/README.md

 Checklist:

----Fix input mechanism for Python--
+- --Fix input mechanism for Python--

 -Add answering ability for Python (in progress)